monsoonmaelstrom/book2/book2.md

 “I almost died on the way here. *Before* we got to the pass,” I tell him as I exit the stream and return to dry ground.
 I don’t bother explaining that if Liam hadn’t killed the deer, I’m not sure I would have been fast enough.
 None of them know about the deer.
 I’d like to keep it that way.

 “You almost died on the way here?
 Before the pass?”
-Peter asks softly from where he’s observing on the stream bank as I near him.
+Peter inquires softly from where he’s observing on the stream bank as I near him.
 He’s the only other one who came today.
 “Was that the day Liam came riding back with you on his horse?”

 “Yes.”